ZooLib

-software under the MIT License.
+software under the MIT License in the Fall of 2000.

 The Electric Magic Company and